Lori Province: History

 Excavations conducted in 1931 testify that the region of modern-day Lori was most probably settled during the 1st half of the 2nd millennium BC.
-Later, the region became part of the Urartu Kingdom between the 8th and 6th centuries BC.
 After the Achaemenid invasion, the region became part of the 18th Satrapy of Persia.

-With the establishment of the Kingdom of Armenia in 331 BC, the region became part of the kingdom within the historic Gugark province, the 13th province of Greater Armenia.
+The region became a part of the nascent eastern Georgian state, the Kingdom of Iberia.
+After the establishment of the Kingdom of armenia, king Artaxias I and Zariadres jointly conquered the region from the kingdom of Iberia in the early 2nd century BC, making it a part of the 13th province of armenia, Gugark.
+The region was brought back into iberian control in the 1st century AD after Pharasmanes I was gifted armenian occupied iberian territories in exchange of installing a roman puppet on the Armenian throne.
 In the course of the 4th century, the region was ruled by members of the House of Mihran.

 Following the partition of Armenia in 387 between the Byzantine Empire and Sassanid Persia, and the subsequent collapse of Arsacid Armenia in 428, Eastern Armenia including Gugark province became under the rule of Sassanid Persia.
 In 658, Armenia was conquered by the Arab invaders.
 At the end of the 9th century, most of the Gugark province became part of the newly established Bagratid Kingdom of Armenia.
 In 979, King Kiurike I founded the Kingdom of Tashir-Dzoraget under the rule of the Kiurikian dynasty and the protectorate of the Bagratid kings of Armenia.
 The capital of the kingdom was Matsnaberd (until 1065) and the Lori fortress.
 The Kiurikians ruled the kingdom until 1118 when Tashir-Dzoraget became part of the Kingdom of Georgia.